tributech-solutions/tributech-oem-module-iot-kit-examples/example-arduino-unoR3/README.md

 ### Setup Dev Environment

 To be able to send individual values/streams via the Tributech OEM shield these values have to be transferred to the device via a UART connection.
-In this sample the Arduino UNO R3 Kit is in use.
+In this sample the Arduino UNO R3 Kit is used.

 In this sample kit the one normal sequence consists of a sensor gathering call from the Arduino Uno R3 Kit to the S2GO-Pressure-DPS368.
 After that the sensor values are packaged into a JSON and send to the Tributech OEM shield.
 If a user wants to add their own stream to the device a software change on the Arduino Uno R3 Kit has to be conducted.